jamesswu/xivpf-scraper/README.md

 ### what it does

-scrapes the party finder listings from https://xivpf.com/listings
+runs a scheduled CronJob that scrapes the party finder listings from https://xivpf.com/listings then storing the data in a MongoDB Cluster for processing and retrieval.

 ### how to deploy